emacsmirror/jira/readme.md

 issues.
 You can filter by several fields, use one of your starred filters, or even write your own `JQL` filter.

-To export issues, press `E` to open the export menu, or use `M-x jira-export-issues` to export all visible issues to your preferred format (`Markdown`, `Org-mode`, or `CSV`).
-Issue keys and URLs are automatically converted to clickable links.

 - Thanks to
 [transient](https://magit.vc/manual/transient/Saving-Values.html#Saving-Values),
 all the transients arguments can be set temporarily or